Exercise vs. Physical Activity: What's the Difference and How It Helps Your Health - 01/04/2022

 Another factor that the specialist draws attention is the loss of muscle mass from the age of 40 – which may reflect on an elderly person without strength in the future, with a greater risk of falls, fractures, osteoporosis.

-“A sedentary person loses 0.5% of muscle mass a year.
-When you start adding up, in 10 years he has lost 5% of his mass.
-In 20 years, 10% of his muscle weight is gone.
-That 10% of loss may not seem like much, but within Medicine we know that this is a very large number when we talk about risk of diseases and reduction of the quality of life of the elderly”, he said.
+“A sedentary person loses up to 0.5% of muscle mass a year.
+When you start adding up, in 10 years he lost 5% of his mass.
+In 20 years, 10% of his muscle weight was gone.
+That 10% of loss may not seem like much, but within Medicine we know that this is a very large number when we talk about risk of diseases and reduced quality of life for the elderly”, he said.

 Physical activity and covid-19